Create a Website Account - Manage notification subscriptions, save form progress and more.

 The City has been working to expand Mayhill to improve mobility and accommodate growth.

-This project will increase capacity, improve pedestrian safety, and address aging utilities in the area.
+This project will improve the streets and underlying utilities in a targeted area.

 This project is a part of the City's focus on rebuilding existing streets that have reached the end of their useful life and is the first neighborhood that is being designed and constructed from the 2019 Street Reconstruction Bond.